laroche/cortex-a9/README.md

 the code is a mess at this moment.. this is just a proof of concept if I have time I'm planning to clean up the code and seperate things like (Makefile, drivers, syscall, startup, interrupt ..etc)

+## TODO

+- optionally initialize stack with 0xdeadbeef
+- Why is no "\n" needed at the end of printf() for period timer handler?
+- Merge Cortex-A15 support?
+- Reduce syscall.c to minimal needed functions.
+- Update to newest uGUI release.
+- Add more SMP support.

 tags: qemu cortex-a9 vexpress-a9 arm gic pl050 pl111 sp804 pl011 kmi clcd timer uart irq